terzakig/sqpnp/README.md

 ``cmake .. -DCMAKE_BUILD_TYPE=Release``

-The latter will allow for more accurate timing of average execution time.Finally, ``make``
+The latter will allow for more accurate timing of average execution time.Finally build everything:

+``make``

-To run the example, once in the ``build`` directory, ``./example/sqpnp_example``
+To run the example, once in the ``build`` directory,

+``./example/sqpnp_example``